Then sigh not so, but let them go,Shakespeare, Much Ado About Nothing

 - the Practice of the Presence

-There is another kind of noise which might be called censoring or filtering, and could be likened to a copy editor.
+There is another kind of noise which might be called censoring or filtering that could be likened to a copy editor.
 A critical eye monitors our thinking and makes a judgment.
 “Stop thinking!”
 “Don’t think that!”
 “That’s not allowed!”
 “Get a grip!”
 “Thank God no one else knows what I’m thinking!”
 And so on.
 Etcetera, etcetera.
 The Universal Declaration of Human Rights might recognise our right to freedom of thought and expression, but we don’t always extend that right to ourselves.

 This too though, in its own way, is still the mind’s attempt to keep you safe, making sure you remain acceptable and don’t stray too far from social norms.
 For the human creature, belonging to the group is a significant survival strategy.
 In the not-far-distant past (on an evolutionary scale) it was a dangerous business to be excluded from the group.
-Here again we see how defensive thinking, by undermining our hope and trust in God who always includes, can lead to spiritual desolation.
+Here again, we see how defensive thinking, by undermining our hope and trust in God who always includes, can lead to spiritual desolation.

 I hope I am conveying that this is all utterly normal.
 No one who prays, however experienced, is without brain noise.
 You are not a remedial pray-er when your head is full of noise.
 Thinking is merely what happens.
 So rather than berating yourself for your lack of attention, be kind to yourself in your humanity.
 The human is a fragile construct.